eve-seat/seat/docs/Troubleshooting.md

 #Troubleshooting SeAT

 This guide aims to provide basic troubleshooting tips for SeAT for common problems.
-At any point if you are unsure or want more help feel free to join the IRC channel `#wcs-pub` IRC channel on coldfront.net where there is normally someone around to help you out.
+At any point if you are unsure or want more help feel free to join the `#wcs-pub` IRC channel on coldfront.net where there is normally someone around to help you out.

 Table of Contents